 A herniated disc is diagnosed in the same manner as a bulging disc.
 While a herniated disc can be diagnosed with an X-ray, an MRI is often a more effective method as it gives the physician more detailed information.

-If you are located in The Woodlands areas and you're experiencing back pain that won't go away contact us to request an appointment to see Dr. Thomas.
+If you are located in The Woodlands areas and you're experiencing back pain that won't go away contact us to to see Dr. Thomas.